 The Town of Ocean City works closely with event promoters of authorized Motor Events to assure our residents, visitors and event participants are equally accommodated.
 Most of the authorized events offer contests, parades and concerts.
 These additional activities create a family-friendly atmosphere for everyone to enjoy.
 The Pop-up Rally event, however, has no formal schedule, which results in an enormous amount of traffic and large gatherings in parking lots and sidewalks.
 In addition, the Pop-up Rally does not have a designated event promoter to communicate with like the authorized Motor Events do.

 Traditionally, the Pop-up Rally event takes place the last week of September.
-In 2020, we expect it to occur on September 25-28.

 Each Motor Event is a little different; however, one thing that can always be expected is heavier traffic, noise and strict enforcement of vehicle laws.
 Because the safety of our residents, staff and visitors is our number one priority in Ocean City, it’s imperative for motorists to abide by traffic laws and be cautious of heavy pedestrian traffic.
 In some cases, Ocean City establishes a Special Event Zone, where speeds are lowered and fines are increased for violations.

 Ocean City establishes a Special Event Zone three times each year.
 The Special Event Zone coincides with Cruisin Ocean City, Endless Summer Cruisin and the Pop-up Rally event.
 With thousands of motorists on Coastal Highway during these events, the Special Event Zone helps deter motor violations.
 The lowered speed limit and increased fines and penalties in the Special Event Zone have been successful tools for law enforcement officers during large Motor Events.
 These types of events draw large crowds of pedestrians and spectators.
 The Special Event Zone helps to keep our pedestrians safe on the sidewalks and in the designated crosswalks.